 Various staff here at the National Centre can help in different ways if you need academic support.
-If you need help with the content of classes or assessment work, in the first instance you can ask the Student Support Manager to arrange a tutorial with the relevant member of staff.
+If you need help with the content of modules or assessment work, in the first instance you can speak directly to the teacher of that module.
+You can also seek support from the Student Support Manager or Head of Academic Administration and Student Support.
 If you make an appointment, you can prepare for the meeting and discuss your concerns away from class.

-If you require support for essays and academic work, please see the Student Support Manager who can arrange a tutorial/ additional support for you.
+If you require support for essays and academic work, please see the Student Support Manager who can arrange additional support for you.

-The Head of Academic Administration and Course Managers can all help you with understanding higher education academic learning and can also offer overall guidance or advice about the programme or your marks.
+The Head of Academic Administration and Student Support, Student Support Manager and Year Managers can all help you with understanding higher education academic learning and can also offer overall guidance or advice about the course or your marks.